I get asked all the time what to say when your ex asks how you are, and better yet, what to do.

 “People only act in accordance with their own self-interest”Harry Browne – How I Found Freedom in An Unfree World

 I read that line shortly after my first breakup and I laughed a little bit.
-If you can understand that your ex-girlfriend is only reaching out to you because she thinks it will benefit her, you’ve already got a leg up over most of her hapless victims.
+If you can understand that your ex-girlfriend is reaching out to you with a reason, you’ll be much better off than the man who doesn’t.

 Before you start reading about why she’s reaching out to you, do yourself a favor and read this article about outcome independence first.